-COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP RESPONSE project, but to date, no surveys for Ute ladies'-tresses have confirmed the presence or absence of the species.
+COMMENT NO. DATE OF COMMENT ENTITY COMMENT IFP Response Service (USFWS) downstream from the project area.
+Potential habitat to support Ute ladies'-tresses could occur within the project, but to date, no surveys for Ute ladies'-tresses have confirmed the presence or absence of the species.
 Within the scoping document, surveys are proposed to determine the presence of special- status plants, suitable habitat, and invasive species within the project boundaries; however, there aren't any specifications included in the document on how the surveys will be completed.
-For example, there are no timelines or frequencies of surveys provided in the scoping document. intended to be complete.
+For example, there are no timelines or frequencies of surveys provided in the scoping document. application Document were preliminary and not intended to be complete.
 Final Study Plans include detailed methodology and approach, including timing and frequency of surveys.
-5 11/30/2023 United States Fish and Wildlife Service (USFWS) The Service recommends surveys in high potential habitat (as described above) for Ute ladies'-tresses for at least two consecutive years during the flowering time of the plant, typically mid-July through mid-September, (FWS 2007, p.
+5 11/30/2023 United States Fish and Wildlife Service (USFWS) The Service recommends surveys in high potential habitat (as described above) for Ute ladies'- tresses for at least two consecutive years during the flowering time of the plant, typically mid-July through mid-September, (FWS 2007, p.
 1) as above-ground stalks may not be present every year (Fertig 2005, p.
 61).
 Nearby known occupied sites of Ute ladies'-tresses should be used to determine the start of flowering time.
 The Service recommends using the protocol provided in the Ute ladies'-tresses Field Survey Guidelines for these surveys (FWS 2007, entire).
 Noted.
-If habitat for Ute ladies'-tresses is identified, surveys for Ute ladies'- tresses will take place over a four- to six-week period, covering July through August, to survey during the flowering period.
+If habitat for Ute ladies'-tresses is identified, surveys for Ute ladies'-tresses will take place over a 4- to 6-week period, covering July through August, to survey during the flowering period.
 Nearby reference sites will be checked prior to surveys to ensure botanists have a visual representation of flowering species for recognition during surveys.
 Ute ladies'-tresses field survey guidelines will be utilized.
-7 11/30/2023 United States Fish and Wildlife Service (USFWS) The Service also recommends mapping all cottonwood stands and willow-dominated wetlands that are expected to be impacted by low-flow dewatering within the project area.
-There is no dewatering as part of Project O&M activities, however, cottonwood and willows will be documented as part of this study plan.
+7 11/30/2023 United States Fish and Wildlife The Service also recommends mapping all cottonwood stands and willow-dominated wetlands that are expected to be impacted by low- There is no dewatering as part of project operations and